Rhythm of Grace

 Rhythm of Community

 Start small: Begin by gathering a few friends or acquaintances to share a meal.
 Have each person bring a different dish.
 Pray before your meal to give thanks and invite the Holy Spirit.
-During the meal, read a from a Psalm or the words of Jesus.
+During the meal, read from a Psalm or the words of Jesus.
 Discuss what stood out to you or share where you experienced God in the past 24 hours.
 Linger in conversation and when it comes time to end, close by praying for each other.

 1. Join with Intent: Seek communities aligned with your spiritual values or goals.